 These materials are an integral part of fostering relationships during seminars, trade shows, and other promotional events.

 What?
 Determine your products or services

-Running a print shop typically involves providing one or more printing services, including screen, offset, 3D, or digital printing.
+Running a print shop typically involves providing one or more printing services, including screen, offset, 3D printed products, or digital printing.
 You could also offer a combination of services, such as screen and digital.
 Most printing businesses offer various specialized services such as T-shirt printing, signage, brochures, magazines, business cards, catalogs, and more.